Kornweiss-Medical-LLC/KMLLC/docs/calculating_macronutrients.md

 Measure your height in feet and inches, or cm.

 #### Your % Body Fat
 This is the hardest number to obtain accurately.
-You can obtain your [estimated body fat %](https://en.wikipedia.org/wiki/Body_composition) using any of the following methods in the table below (in order by price and accuracy - most expensive and accurate last).
+You can obtain your [estimated % body fat](https://en.wikipedia.org/wiki/Body_composition) using any of the following methods in the table below (in order by price and accuracy - most expensive and accurate last).
 The sweet spot of convenience, price, and accuracy is probably to use an "[impedance scale](https://amzn.to/39qvvg7)".

 **Methods of Measuring % Body Fat**